Bruce-zjy/school-web/README.md

 # school-web
-The practice of build a web for school
+A practice of build a web for school